 Upon notice of rejection, the nursery can initiate an appeal process by submitting a formal appeal letter to the CGCN-RCCV Project Manager.
 The letter must provide justification for taking appeal action, explain why the nursery believes the decision of the CGCN-RCCV Board of Directors is wrong or unjust, and present a potential solution.
-Once the CGCN-RCCV Project Manger receives this letter, they will pass along the request to the CGCN-RCCV Board of Directors.
+Once CGCN-RCCV staff receives this letter, they will pass along the request to the CGCN-RCCV Board of Directors.